inf112-v19/LwjglApplicationConfiguration/README.md

 ### How to run
 To run the game, run Main.java and follow the instructions.

-When running, you will first be taken to the menu screen.
+When running, you will first be taken to the main menu screen.
 Here you have some options:
-- To play the game normally either press 'Enter' for a quick game where your skin has already been selected and flags have been placed.
-- Or press 'S' to select your desired skin and place flags where ever your heart desires.
-There is no option for multiplayer (yet).
+- **Quick Play:** Quickly start a game with default setup.
+- **Singleplayer:** Set up your own game by choosing number of players, pick your own skin, select map and place flags.
+- **Multiplayer:** Start a multiplayer game (lan) where you can either host or join someone elses session.

 ### How to test
 We have junit tests that make sure code is not broken when implementing new features.
 The menus screen also has some options for testing: